Chapter 3

 tail Host transport stop no Samples of audio produced after input stops (reverb, delay).

-#GUI methods
+#GUI method

 Method When called Real-time?
 Notes